PLEN’s mission is to increase the number of women in top leadership positions influencing all aspects of the public policy process.

 “PLEN opened the door and I give it all the credit for getting me here.” – Alejandra Ceja (1995), Former Executive Director, White House Initiative on Educational Excellence for Hispanics, U.S. Department of Education

 Since 1978, PLEN has brought thousands of women from across the country to Washington, D.C. to explore careers in policy and connect with women leaders.
 PLEN seminars enhance class work and curriculum by giving students valuable access to women leaders in Washington, D.C. from the legislative, executive, and judicial branches; agencies; nonprofit organizations; and the private sector.

 Explore a range of legal professions, from issue-based advocacy to government services

-Hear from women working on a variety of policy issues and gain advocacy skills lobbying on the Hill
+Hear from women working on a variety of policy issues and gain advocacy skills lobbying on Capitol Hill

 Discuss key issues with women leaders working in the increasingly significant STEM policy field

 Gain insight on Capitol Hill by learning from women influencing the legislative process

 Start your international policy career by connecting with women whose work has a global impact

 Recommend a young woman to learn more about PLEN, and we’ll send her information about upcoming events and seminars

 For 38 years, the Public Leadership Education Network (PLEN) has been changing the lives of thousands of college women across the U.S. and the world.
 With a very modest budget, PLEN provides high-value career building and mentorship opportunities in Washington, D.C. to develop the next generation of women leaders.
 PLEN’s cost-effective, career-boosting seminars serve a diverse student population of traditional and non-traditional college women.
 PLEN offers its programming to fit around students’ school and work schedules, providing efficient, affordable seminars that help build resumes and change lives.